John Carpenter's unrealized projects: Planet Terror

-In January 2007, Carpenter was going to write the music for the Robert Rodriguez film Planet Terror.
-In the end, he decided not to write it, with Rodriguez eventually taking over.
-Inspiration for his score came from Carpenter, whose music was often played on set.
+In January 2007, Carpenter was approached to write the music for the Robert Rodriguez film Planet Terror.
+In the end, he decided not to write it, with Rodriguez eventually taking over and drawing inspiration from Carpenter's music.
+Rodriguez ended up using a cue from the Escape From New York score in the finished film.

 Death of a Unicorn

 In November 2023, Carpenter, along with Cody Carpenter and Daniel Davies, were going to compose and write the music for the comedy horror film Death of a Unicorn (2025).
 However, in February 2025, Dan Romer and Giosuè Greco were revealed to have taken over.

+Untitled Bong Joon Ho horror film

+In March 2025, Carpenter publicly agreed to write the score for Bong Joon Ho's next horror film after Ally (2027).